 On May 3, 2019, the Company entered into an agreement with WFC Fund LLC ("WFC") for a revolving loan of up to \$2,000,000.
 The revolving loan bears an interest of prime rate plus 4.25% per annum on the outstanding amount.
 On May 26, 2020, the Loan and Security Agreement was amended as a Receivable Purchase Agreement.
 The credit limit of the revolving facility was \$2,000,000, which bears a discount rate of prime rate plus 4.25% per annum on the outstanding amount.
-On May 26, and guaranteed by Allan Huang, a director and one of the Company's major shareholders and founders.
-Pursuant to the agreement, the purchase of accounts receivable are with full recourse to the Company and the Company is obligated to collect the accounts receivables and to repurchase or pay back the amount drawn if the accounts receivable is not collected.
+This revolving credit facility is secured by all of the Company's assets and guaranteed by Allan Huang, a director and one of the Company's major shareholders and founders.
+Pursuant to the agreement, the purchases of accounts receivable are with full recourse to the Company and the Company is obligated to collect the accounts receivables and to repurchase or pay back the amount drawn if the accounts receivable is not collected.
 In accordance with ASC 860-10-05, the revolving credit facility under the Receivable Purchase Agreement is treated as secured borrowing.